chef/chef-workstation/docs-chef-io/content/workstation/knife_azure.md

 `-a`, `--azure-affinity-group GROUP`

 : The affinity group to which the virtual machine belongs.
-Required
-    when not using a service location.
+Required when not using a service location.
 Required when not using `--azure-service-location`.

 `--auto-update-client`

 : Enable automatic updates for Chef Infra Client in Microsoft Azure.
 This option may only be used when `--bootstrap-protocol` is set to `cloud-api`.
 Default value: `false`.

 `--azure-availability-set NAME`

 : The name of the availability set for the virtual machine.

 `--azure-dns-name DNS_NAME`

 : Required.
-The name of the DNS prefix that is used to access the
+The name of the DNS prefix that is used to access the cloud service.
-    cloud service.
 This name must be unique within Microsoft Azure.
 Use with `--azure-connect-to-existing-dns` to use an existing DNS prefix.

 `--azure-network-name NETWORK_NAME`

 : The network for the virtual machine.

 `--azure-publish-settings-file FILE_NAME`

 : The name of the Azure Publish Settings file, including the path.
-For
-    example: `"/path/to/your.publishsettings"`.
+For example: `"/path/to/your.publishsettings"`.

 `--azure-storage-account STORAGE_ACCOUNT_NAME`

 : The name of the storage account used with the hosted service.
-A
-    storage account name may be between 3 and 24 characters (lower-case letters and numbers only) and must be unique within Microsoft Azure.
+A storage account name may be between 3 and 24 characters (lower-case letters and numbers only) and must be unique within Microsoft Azure.

 `--azure-subnet-name SUBNET_NAME`

 : The subnet for the virtual machine.

 `--azure-vm-name NAME`

 : The name of the virtual machine.
-Must be unique within Microsoft
+Must be unique within Microsoft Azure.
-    Azure.
 Required for advanced server creation options.

 `--azure-vm-ready-timeout TIMEOUT`

-:   A number (in minutes) to wait for a virtual machine to reach the
+: A number (in minutes) to wait for a virtual machine to reach the `provisioning` state.
-    `provisioning` state.
 Default value: `10`.

 `--azure-vm-startup-timeout TIMEOUT`

-:   A number (in minutes) to wait for a virtual machine to transition
-    from the `provisioning` state to the `ready` state.
-Default value:
+: A number (in minutes) to wait for a virtual machine to transition from the `provisioning` state to the `ready` state.
+Default value: `15`.
-    `15`.

 `--bootstrap-protocol PROTOCOL`

-:   The protocol used to bootstrap on a machine that is running Windows
-    Server: `cloud-api`, `ssh`, or `winrm`.
+: The protocol used to bootstrap on a machine that is running Windows Server: `cloud-api`, `ssh`, or `winrm`.
 Default value: `winrm`.

    Use the `cloud-api` option to bootstrap a machine in Microsoft Azure.
 The bootstrap operation will enable the guest agent to install, configure, and run Chef Infra Client on a node, after which Chef Infra Client is configured to run as a daemon/service.
 (This is a similar process to using the Azure portal.)

    Microsoft Azure maintains images of Chef Infra Client on the guest, so connectivity between the guest and the workstation from which the bootstrap operation was initiated is not required, after a `cloud-api` bootstrap is started.

    During the `cloud-api` bootstrap operation, knife does not print the output of a Chef Infra Client run like it does when the `winrm` and `ssh` options are used. knife reports only on the status of the bootstrap process: `provisioning`, `installing`, `ready`, and so on, along with reporting errors.

 `--bootstrap-version VERSION`

 : The version of Chef Infra Client to install.

 `-c`, `--azure-connect-to-existing-dns`

-:   Add a new virtual machine to the existing deployment and/or service.
-    Use with `--azure-dns-name` to ensure the correct DNS is used.
+: Add a new virtual machine to the existing deployment and/or service.Use with `--azure-dns-name` to ensure the correct DNS is used.

 `--cert-passphrase PASSWORD`

 : The password for the SSL certificate.

 `--cert-path PATH`

 : The path to the location of the SSL certificate.

 `-H HOST_NAME`, `--azure_host_name HOST_NAME`

 : The host name for the virtual machine.

 `--hint HINT_NAME[=HINT_FILE]`

 : An Ohai hint to be set on the target node.
-See the
-    [Ohai](/ohai/#hints) documentation for more information.
-    `HINT_FILE` is the name of the JSON file. `HINT_NAME` is the name of a hint in a JSON file.
+See the [Ohai](/ohai/#hints) documentation for more information. `HINT_FILE` is the name of the JSON file. `HINT_NAME` is the name of a hint in a JSON file.
 Use multiple `--hint` options to specify multiple hints.

 `--host-name HOST_NAME`

 : The host name for the Microsoft Azure environment.

 `-I IMAGE`, `--azure-source-image IMAGE`

 : The name of the disk image to be used to create the virtual machine.

 `--identity-file IDENTITY_FILE`

 : The SSH identity file used for authentication.
-Key-based
-    authentication is recommended.
+Key-based authentication is recommended.

 `--identity-file_passphrase PASSWORD`

 : The passphrase for the SSH key.
 Use only with `--identity-file`.

 `-j JSON_ATTRIBS`, `--json-attributes JSON_ATTRIBS`

 : A JSON string that is added to the first run of a Chef Infra Client.

 `-m LOCATION`, `--azure-service-location LOCATION`

 : The geographic location for a virtual machine and its services.
 Required when not using `--azure-affinity-group`.

 `-N NAME`, `--node-name NAME`

 : The unique identifier of the node.
-Node names, when used with Microsoft Azure,
-    must be 91 characters or shorter.
+Node names, when used with Microsoft Azure, must be 91 characters or shorter.

 `--[no-]host-key-verify`

 : Use `--no-host-key-verify` to disable host key verification.
-Default
-    setting: `--host-key-verify`.
+Defa setting: `--host-key-verify`.

 `-o DISK_NAME`, `--azure-os-disk-name DISK_NAME`

-:   The operating system type of the Microsoft Azure OS image: `Linux`
+: The operating system type of the Microsoft Azure OS image: `Lin or `Windows`.
-    or `Windows`.

 `-p FILE_NAME`, `--azure-mgmt-cert FILE_NAME`

-:   The name of the file that contains the SSH public key that is used
-    when authenticating to Microsoft Azure.
+: The name of the file that contains the SSH public key that is u when authenticating to Microsoft Azure.

 `-P PASSWORD`, `--ssh-password PASSWORD`

 : The SSH password.
-This can be used to pass the password directly on
-    the command line.
+This can be used to pass the password directly the command line.
 If this option is not specified (and a password is required) knife prompts for the password.

 `--prerelease`

 : Install pre-release gems.

 `-r RUN_LIST`, `--run-list RUN_LIST`

 : A comma-separated list of roles and/or recipes to be applied.

 `-R ROLE_NAME`, `--role-name ROLE_NAME`

 : The name of the virtual machine.

 `--ssh-port PORT`

 : The SSH port.
 Default value: `22`.

 `-t PORT_LIST`, `--tcp-endpoints PORT_LIST`

-:   A comma-separated list of local and public TCP ports that are to be
+: A comma-separated list of local and public TCP ports that are to be opened.
-    opened.
 For example: `80:80,433:5000`.

 `--template-file TEMPLATE`

 : The path to a template file to be used during a bootstrap operation.

   Deprecated in Chef Client 12.0.

 `--thumbprint THUMBPRINT`

 : The thumbprint of the SSL certificate.

 `-u PORT_LIST`, `---udp-endpoints PORT_LIST`

-:   A comma-separated list of local and public UDP ports that are to be
+: A comma-separated list of local and public UDP ports that are to be opened.
-    opened.
 For example: `80:80,433:5000`.

 `--verify-ssl-cert`

 : The SSL certificate used to verify communication over HTTPS.

 `--windows-auth-timeout MINUTES`

-:   The amount of time (in minutes) to wait for authentication to
+: The amount of time (in minutes) to wait for authentication to succeed.
-    succeed.
 Default value: `25`.

 `-x USER_NAME`, `--ssh-user USER_NAME`

 : The SSH user name.

 `-z SIZE`, `--azure-vm-size SIZE`

-:   The size of the virtual machine: `ExtraSmall`, `Small`, `Medium`,
-    `Large`, or `ExtraLarge`.
+: The size of the virtual machine: `ExtraSmall`, `Small`, `Medium`, `Large`, or `ExtraLarge`.
 Default value: `Small`.

 **Examples**